bm2-lab/PerturBase/README.md

 ### MsigDB

-Molecular Signatures Database used in PerturBase
+Molecular signatures used in PerturBase

 ### pipeline_bash_files

-This is whole pipeline script.
-For each data set, select the corresponding script, input the data path and species, and complete the entire analysis.
+For ATAC-seq and RNA-seq single-cell perturbation datasets, please select the corresponding script, respectively.
+For instance,

-For our demo ATAC fragment data set, run:
+For ATAC-seq fragment data set,

 ```bash
 bash ATAC_fragment_all.sh /path_to_your_file/Demo_data/ATAC Hs
 ```

-For our demo RNA data set, run:
+For RNA-seq data set,

 ```bash
 bash RNA_all.sh  /path_to_your_file/Demo_data/RNA  Hs
 ```

-To enhance user experience, we reorganized the code by replacing the absolute paths from the development machine with user-definable paths.
 Before executing the script, please replace `Python_env`, `R_env`, `Script_base_path`, `msigdb_Signature_path`, etc., with the paths on your local machine, and source the `conda.sh` under your Anaconda installation.

 ### scripts